keboola/ex-ftp/README.md

 - `connectionType` - string (required): Type of connection (possible value [FTP|FTPS|SFTP])
 - `privateKey` - string (optional): Possible to use only with SFTP connectionType.
 - `onlyNewFiles` - boolean (optional): Compares timestamp of files from last run and download only new files
-- `recurseManually` - boolean (optional, default: false): Open each directory instead of using recursive listing.
+- `manualRecursion` - boolean (optional, default: false): Open each directory instead of using recursive listing.
 Use when your FTP(s) server does not support recursive listing.

 ## Example